yt-project/unyt/paper/paper.md

 are worth explaining in more detail.
 For comparison operations, `Pint` exhibits a slowdown even on large input arrays.
 This is not present for other binary operations, so it is possible that this overhead might be eliminated with a code change in `Pint`.

 For multiplication on large arrays, all three libraries have measured overhead of $\sim 0.5$ than that of the "equivalent" Numpy operation.
-That is because all three libraries produce results with units given by the product of the input units.
-That is, there is no need to multiply the result of the multiplication operation by an additional constant, while a pure NumPy implementation would need to multiply the result by a constant to ensure both operands of the operation are in the same units.
-Finally, for division, both `Pint` and `astropy.units` exhibit the same behavior as for multiplication, and for similar reasons: the result of the division operation is output with units given by the ratio of the input units.
+See the discussion in the "Performance Comparison" section above for why this happens, but briefly, in all three libraries there is no need to multiply the result of a multiplication operation by an additional constant to ensure the result has a well-defined unit, while a pure NumPy implementation would need to multiply the result by a constant to ensure both operands of the operation are in the same units.

+For division, both `Pint` and `astropy.units` exhibit the same behavior as for multiplication, and for similar reasons: the result of the division operation is output with units given by the ratio of the input units.
 On the other hand, `unyt` will automatically cancel the dimensionally compatible units in the ratio and return a result with dimensionless units.
+To make that concrete, in `astropy` and `Pint`, the result of `(4*g) / (2*kg)` is `2 g/kg` while `unyt` would report `.002`.

 ![The same as Figure 5, but with in-place `ufunc` operations.
 See Figure 1 for a detailed explanation of the plot style.](ufuncout.png)